raoalitalha/git_hub_practice/README.md

-# git_hub_practice
+# This is GIT
-I am dcreating this repo to practice the commands of GIT

-# Make change in opo file

-testing conflict
+So , now i am going to deal with the git conflict.
+This file i want to keep.

+Now pull ko dekhna hai